deepchecks/deepchecks/docs/source/user-guide/formatter_objects.rst

 .. currentmodule:: deepchecks.vision.utils

 =============================================
-The Image, Labels, and Prediction formatters
+The Image, Labels, and Prediction Formatters
 =============================================

 The formatter objects in the deepchecks.vision module were designed to enable access to the data while making the formatting easy and maintainable.